 Avoid rushing solids, forcing feeds, reheating leftover milk, relying on screens, or offering unsafe textures.
 Pay attention to hunger and fullness cues.

-What is the 5-8-5 rule for babies?
+What is the 5-8-5 rule for little one's?

 This commonly refers to guiding feeding intervals and awake times, helping parents shape gentle routines during infancy.

-What is the 6-6-6 rule for breastfeeding?
+What is the 6-6-6 rule for maternal feeding?

 While feeding issues may appear, any major concerns about behaviour, reactions, or symptoms should be discussed immediately with a trained healthcare professional for personalised advice.